 “Blessed are those who are just!”
 (17)

-Chapter Nine Miracles
+Nine Miracles

 Mankind in every age, including the present, shows a great taste for wonders, signs, portents, and miracles.
 His love of “magic” never vanishes.
-Although the credulity of the early centuries of this era has now been replaced by a universal skepticism, underneath there still remains a remarkable, an almost incurable demand for the miraculous.
+Although the credulity of the early centuries of this era has now been replaced by a universal scepticism, underneath there still remains a remarkable, an almost incurable demand for the miraculous.

 Miracles are a drug that temporarily astonishes and influences the beholders, but a drug that soon wears off, leaving apathy and disillusionment.
 It creates an appetite that must be continuously fed with new miracles in order to keep it satisfied.
 Eventually, the miracle-lover becomes an addict whose mind can be reached by neither reason nor logic.